iamsachinbagale/ML-in-Finance/README.md

 Like Polygon or IEX

 # Extract Stock market Data with yfinance (FY 2022)
-    Extracted Google Stock Info. of FY 2022
+    1.Extracted Google Stock Info. of FY 2022

-    Fetching Data of Multiple Stocks and stored in a dataframe(APPLE, GOOGLE, UBER, WALMART) Calculated the Daily Returns and plotted the cumulative returns of all the list of stocks.
+    2.Fetching Data of Multiple Stocks and stored in a dataframe(APPLE, GOOGLE, UBER, WALMART) 2.1Calculated the Daily Returns and plotted the cumulative returns of all the list of stocks.
-        Determined market volatility or the spread of asset prices from their average price(Standard Deviation) Constructed a Correlation Table
+        2.2Determined market volatility or the spread of asset prices from their average price(Standard Deviation) 2.3Constructed a Correlation Table
-        Calculated Annualized Sharpe Ratios
+        2.4Calculated Annualized Sharpe Ratios

-    Fetching Data for all Stock Tickers in S&P 500 Companies Get the key Financial Metrics of Multiple Tickers
+    3.Fetching Data for all Stock Tickers in S&P 500 Companies

+    4.Get the key Financial Metrics of Multiple Tickers

 # PREDICTIVE MODEL BUIDING BASED ON THE HISTORICAL TIME-SERIES DATA OF TESLA
-    SARIMAX(Seasonal Auto-Regressive Integrated Moving Average with eXogenous factors) What is a stationary Time Series
+    1.SARIMAX(Seasonal Auto-Regressive Integrated Moving Average with eXogenous factors) 2.What is a stationary Time Series
-    Dickey-Fuller test
+    3.Dickey-Fuller test
-    PREDICTION WITH SARIMAX MODEL
+    4.PREDICTION WITH SARIMAX MODEL